saiftyfirst/MipsComputer/README.md

 simulator, predictors work when beq and bne instructions are met, but they just make branch prediction decisions and update themselves without actually influence the branch executions.
 ```
-# Grading Scheme

-Your marks are mainly based on the running result.
-If the results are not correct, we will evaluate your
-codes, and you can get at most 60% of the full marks in this case.